 All industries like automotive, heavy equipment manufacturers, aviation and many are big time users of GD&T.

-Today, there are sophisticated CAD tools like SolidWorks, Autodesk Fusion 360, AutoCAD, SolidEdge, FreeCAD, CATIA, NX, Creo, Inventor and so on.
+Today, there are sophisticated CAD tools like SolidWorks, Autodesk Fusion 360, AutoCAD, SolidEdge, FreeCAD, CATIA, NX.
 They make it very easy to create and visualize engineering drawings.
 These tools also provide GD&T integration.
 Now, the designer’s role is much more than just creating the drawing with component dimensions.
 He/ She must consider tolerances and geometric requirements and indicate them using GD &T. Hence knowing how to use GD&T is one of the most sought-after skill.

 If you are passionate and want to pursue career in engineering design, you must find a mentor or Guru for you who would bridge the gap and polish your skills.
 CADCAMGuru is one of such well known mentor who promises to make you industry-ready.